with a Baby

 (other than a few screw holes to hold the car seat down and the sub floor)

-Getting painted October 26th
+Got painted October 26th

 Power locks inop -

 The clicker works but doesn't actuate the lockers in the doors.
 I can't figure out why but someone could I'm sure.
+I should replace to clicker batteries but I haven't yet.

 One mechanic said to change the fuel filter so we did... did not feel the strange issue for 2 thousand miles... and now it is rare but I still feel it some times.